mikemac18/Galaxy_Classification/README.md

 Raw data from Kaggle:
 https://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge

+Files for our progression can be found in the folder 'Progress files' and our final submission code is in file ______.

 Challenge: Is the object a smooth galaxy, a galaxy with features/disk or a star?

 ==> 3 clusters (smooth, features/disk, star)

-Done :
+What was done :

-- Image pre-processing (including cropping, scaling, extracting patches from each image, normalizing and whitening the patches)
 - Building the dictionnary D and finding the feature vectors
 - Getting the labels from the solutions file
 - Training and testing our models

-Files for our progression can be found in the folder ______ and our final submission code is in file ______.
-**#TODO**

-Find a way to read all of the images and store them somewhere in the code.
-Have to find a way to do this without manually entering the name of each image file.
-OR: Instead of storing all the 424x424 images, we just _modify_ all of them and only store the cropped and scaled images.

-Current Important Parameters:
-- Crop size
-- scale size
-- image patch dimensions
-- Number of patches to extract

-Step 1: Get images in python (all images are 424x424 pixels)

-Step 2: Process raw images by cropping (and scaling?) them.
-(Crop to 160x160, scale to 16x16)

-**#TODO**

-Step 3: Extract image patches from the processed images (Outlined in section 2 of the Coates paper)

-  Alternate routes we could take depending on how we do step 2:
-  - getImage_noScaling -> we sample 16x16 image patches from the 160x160 images (Method used in Coates paper)
-  - getImage_withScaling -> We sample 4x4 image patches from the 16x16 images (Less computationally intesive)
+Done :
+- Image pre-processing : We take n raw images from our training folder, we crop each image from 424-by-424 pixels to 160-by-160 pixels and we scale them from 160-by-160 to 16-by-16 pixels.
+We then extracted four 8-by-8 patches from each image and flattended each patch into a 1-by-64 vector.
+Each patch vector was normalized and whitened.
+- Unsupervised learning : We then performed a Mini batch K-means algorithm on our 4n patch vectors to get K centroids.
+We use the K centroids to build a k-by-64 bank of filters D which we apply to every patch vector to get a 1-by-k feature vector.
+- Supervised learning : We transform our 4n patch feature vectors into n image feature vectors containing 4 patch arrays each.
+We then gather the labels from each image from the table of probabilities provided for the Kaggle challenge.
+From these features and labels we train and test a variety of algorithms.